samopoul/Sapo.DI/README.md

 ## Injection Pipeline

+> Please keep in mind that this framework is heavily using reflection to register and inject dependencies.
+> Also this framework can have a big performance peeks when loading huge scenes.

 When a scene a scene is loaded or a prefab is spawned, the injection pipeline is executed.

 [![Injection Pipeline Image](Documentation~/injection-pipeline.png)](Documentation~/injection-pipeline.png)

-The initialization phase, which is responsible for registering service assets, is executed only once.
-This occurs either on the root injector or on the gameObject injector.
+The initialization phase, which is responsible for registering service assets, is executed only once on root injector.

 ## License